ManuelSeitinger/KONF_B20_Menhart_Noll_Seitinger/README.md

 - Added documentation to class Cocktail.java
 - Merged changes from test_seitinger into main
 - Change directory structure (hopefully) according to maven
+- Edited headlines in README
+- Added table in README

 ### New commands used